learn-co-curriculum/dsc-linearity-assumption/README.md

 #### Partial Regression Plots

-Partial regression plots dig into each of the individual predictors to see whether they relationship with the target is linear, all else being equal.
-This tends to be more useful than a partial regression plot for diagnosing the particular problem with the model, although it can mean a lot of plots if your model has a lot of variables.
+Partial regression plots dig into each of the individual predictors to see whether the relationship with the target is linear, all else being equal.
+This tends to be more useful than residual plot for diagnosing the particular problem with the model, although it can mean a lot of plots if your model has a lot of variables.

 We are looking for a linear trend in each partial regression plot.